kingofthebongo11/graphics/README.md

 ## Example: Combined Labels

-The script [`examples/combined_labels.py`](examples/combined_labels.py) demonstrates how to use `format_signature` to mix bold designations in the title with italic or upright symbols in axis labels.
+The script [`examples/combined_labels.py`](examples/combined_labels.py) demonstrates how to mix explicit LaTeX expressions in the title with auto‑formatted symbols in axis labels.

 Run the example with: